-\textit{Transportation}: Deep learning technologies that are applied to transportation data from ground sensors and video cameras on road networks provide unique opportunities to monitor traffic conditions, analyze traffic patterns and improve decision-making.
-For instance, temporal graph neural networks are used to predict traffic flows \cite{zhao2019t}.
-Deep neural network models are also used to extract insights into traffic dynamics and identify potential risks, such as congestion or accidents \cite{mo2022trafficflowgan}.
-Autonomous driving is another application, which uses lidar sensors and optical cameras to detect road lanes and other vehicles or pedestrians.
-However, transportation data are unique due to the temporal dynamics, the sensitivity to external factors, and the existence of noise and uncertainty (e.g., omission, sparse sensor coverage, errors or inherent bias).
+\textit{Transportation}: Deep learning applied to transportation data (e.g., ground sensors and video cameras on the road) provides unique opportunities to monitor traffic conditions, analyze traffic patterns, and improve decision-making.
+For instance, temporal graph neural networks are used to predict traffic flows (e.g., congestion or accidents), and incorporating physical principles into neural network modeling further enhances traffic modeling performance \cite{ ji2022stden}.
+Deep learning plays a critical role in autonomous driving (e.g., using LiDAR sensors and optical cameras to detect road lanes, other vehicles, or pedestrians).
+Uncertainty quantification for AI in transportation is challenging due to temporal dynamics, the complexity of road environment, and the existence of noise and uncertainty (e.g., omission, sparse sensor coverage, errors, or inherent biases).
 For example, highly crowded events can disrupt normal traffic flows on road networks.

-Existing works on trajectory uncertainty consider the data uncertainty due to the sparse or insufficient training data \cite{zhou2022long}, and erroneous or missing measurements due to signal loss \cite{markos2021capturing}.
-Other works consider external factors like weather impacts \cite{pang2021data,zhu2022cross,lempert2022transportation,wang2019uncertainty} into uncertainty quantification.
-Short-term traffic status forecasting (such as volume, travel speeds, and occupancy) requires the incorporation of uncertainty due to the stochastic environment and model training \cite{wang2014new}.
-For long-term traffic modeling, existing works focus on uncertainty from the exogenous factors of traffic flow (e.g., rainstorms and snowstorms that could potentially contribute to the prediction uncertainty) \cite{li2022quantifying}.
+Existing studies on trajectory prediction uncertainty consider the data uncertainty due to sparse or insufficient training data, and erroneous or missing measurements from signal loss \cite{markos2021capturing}.
+Other studies consider complex environmental factors such as extreme weather conditions \cite{wang2019uncertainty}.
+Uncertainty in short-term traffic status forecasting (e.g., volume, travel speeds, and occupancy) is related to the stochastic environment and model training \cite{wang2014new}, while uncertainty in long-term traffic modeling stems from exogenous factors affecting traffic flow (e.g., rainstorms and snowstorms) \cite{li2022quantifying}.